Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Methods

-\textbf{Implementation Details.} Through empirical evaluation of various neural network architectures,~ we found that a Graph Neural Network~(GNN)-based predictor consistently achieves optimal performance on our validation dataset, likely due to its capability to capture structural dependencies between samples within the LLM embedding space.
-Our final GNN predictor operates as follows: each evaluation instance is processed by feeding its query prompt to the Qwen2.5-7B-Instruct model~\citep{qwen2025qwen25technicalreport}, from which we extract token embeddings at the 14th layer (middle layer) and apply mean pooling to obtain a fixed-dimensional representation for each sample.
+To create the GNN, we embed each evaluation instance by feeding its query prompt to the Qwen2.5-7B-Instruct model~\citep{qwen2025qwen25technicalreport}, from which we extract token embeddings at the 14th layer (middle layer) and apply mean pooling to obtain a fixed-dimensional representation for each sample.
 These LLM representations serve as node features in our graph construction, where we formulate the prediction task as node classification with 16-dimensional labels corresponding to cognitive scale dimensions, each ranging from 0 to 5.
-To construct the input graph, we establish edges between each node and its top-10 nearest neighbors based on cosine similarity in the embedding space.
+To construct the edges of the input graph, we connect each node and its top-10 nearest neighbours based on cosine similarity in the embedding space.
 The trainable GNN classifier comprises three stacked graph convolutional layers~\citep{kipf2017semisupervised} and is optimized using cross-entropy loss.
-Model selection is determined by validation performance on a held-out split of our auxiliary training data, which consists of 8,000 randomly subsampled queries from the Tulu3-SFT-mixture dataset~\citep{lambert2025tulu}.
-Our GNN-based approach (i.e., \textsc{Scales++ Lite}) significantly reduces the computational requirements for obtaining cognitive scale embeddings while maintaining prediction quality, enabling our benchmark subset selection method to scale to larger evaluation datasets without prohibitive costs.
+Model selection is determined by validation performance on a held-out split of our auxiliary training data.
+This design offers significant computational advantages at both training and inference stages: LLM embeddings can be readily extracted from open-source models without expensive API calls, prediction for any task item requires only a single, non-autoregressive, forward pass through the LLM and classifier network, and the upfront training cost of this predictor can be amortized across multiple benchmark evaluations, making it increasingly cost-effective with additional evaluation samples.
+Remarkably, \textsc{Scales++ Lite} can annotate the entire Open LLM Leaderboard, including 28,659 evaluation instances, in under 20 minutes, significantly reducing the computational requirements for obtaining cognitive scale embeddings while maintaining prediction quality, enabling our benchmark subset selection method to scale to larger evaluation datasets without prohibitive costs.